Related consultantsAll related consultants

 Some of these can be serious and can even cause death.

-General complications of any operation
+General complications of any surgery

 - Unsightly scarring

-- Blood clot in your leg
+- A blood clot in the leg

 - Infection of the implant